Español | 日本語

 Hazelnuts (dry roasted) 1 ounce 0.18

-Vegetable juice cocktail 6 ounces 0.13
+Vegetable juice cocktail 6 fluid ounces 0.13

 *A three-ounce serving of meat or fish is about the size of a deck of cards.